Skip to content

 Second Year

-In Second Year, we begin by investigating the political and religious changes that occurred in Tudor and Stuart England.
-After we have studied the Reformation and the causes of the English Civil War, we then conduct a project into Witchcraft in Stuart England.
+In Second Year we begin by investigating the political and religious changes that occurred in Tudor and Stuart England.
+After we have studied the Reformation and the aspects of the English Civil War, we then conduct a project into witchcraft in Stuart England which forms part of our Science and Superstition unit.
 Towards the end of the course our pupils then learn about the origins of the British Empire and Slavery.
 This is consequently followed by an investigation into the impact of the Industrial Revolution.
 We especially study local impacts here.

 Third Year

 We focus on some of the major events of the twentieth century in the Third Year.
 The course begins with a look at the major impact of the First World War on Europe and then the impact of the Suffragettes on the Women’s suffrage movement.
-Following this, we move onto the causes of the Russian Revolution and the major turning points of the Second World War.
-This then naturally leads onto a study of the history of anti-Semitism and the persecution of Jews in Nazi Germany.
-The year concludes with a study of Civil Rights in the UK and the USA, followed by a group project investigating ‘Hopeful or disturbing history’ of the latter part of the twentieth century.
+Following this, we study the dictatorships of the Early 20th Century in Europe a study of the history of anti-Semitism and the persecution of Jews in Nazi Germany.
+We study aspects of the Second World War too.
+The year concludes with a study of Civil Rights in the UK and the USA, followed by a group project investigating ‘hopeful or disturbing history’ of the latter part of the twentieth century.

 History further up the school